nahmedraja/GASE/README.md

-GASE - Generic Aligner for Seed and Extend
+GASE - Generic Aligner for *Seed-and-Extend*
 -----------------------------------------
 GASE is a DNA read aligner, developed for measuring the mapping accuracy and execution time of different combinations of seeding and extension techniques.
 GASE is implemented by extending BWA (version 0.7.13).
 Currently, GASE supports 4 kinds of seeding techniques: